Instructor: Amanda Jolley

 All other supplies will be provided.

 Fabulous restaurants are within walking distance, or bring a sack lunch.
-A refrigerator is available, but no microwave.
+A refrigerator and microwave are available.

 - 72 hour cancellation notice required for a refund.